siwapp/siwapp-sf3/README.md

 ### Interface language

-To have the siwapp interface in another language you will need the php intl extension installed.
+To have the siwapp interface in another language you will need the php-intl extension installed.

-Then visit your profile page, change your locale and then log out.
+Visit your profile page, change your locale and then log out.
 When you log back in the interface language should be switched.

 Siwapp is translated only to Spanish for now, feel free to contribute more translations!